 What Would Die Hard Cost John McClane (and His Hospital) (This Year)

-Our hero sustains his first injury (or probably injuries) as he falls down the stairs while fist fighting.
-There are a lot of injuries that can occur from both a fall and a fight, but since Mr. McClane goes on to punch several other people, we can rule out fractures, spinal injuries, and basically anything that would put in him in traction.
+Our first injury is fist-fighting-while-falling-down-the-stairs.
+There are a lot of injuries that can occur from both a fall and a fight, but since Mr. McClane goes on to punch several other people, we can rule out fractures, spinal injuries, or any injury major enough to take McClane out of the fight.

 He’d probably get an MRI and CT scan (Let’s go ahead and do both, since he’s a hero.)

 We’d also want to do an ImPACT test.

 Here’s what the prices looked like for the last few years.
 While an MRI will cost Mr. McClane more this year, he’ll save some money on the ImPACT test.

 Next, our hero cuts his feet on broken glass.
 (OW!
 OW!
 OW!)

 We’re going to need a lot of antiseptics, bandages, and probably stiches.
 Also, foreign body removal from the wounds.

 It looks like, overall, it’s going to be cheaper this year!
 Good news!
 Flex those toes!

 Next up, poor McClane is shot in the shoulder!
 The following scenes, where he still manages to win in hand-to-hand combat with the villain, show that the bullet likely grazed him.
 Of course, we can’t rule out that the bullet is still there, or a shard of it.
 So, we’re going to have to explore the wound to make sure it’s clean, and probably take an x-ray to make sure we got all the bullet bits out.